ophian/serendipity_event_staticpage/README.md

 ### Already done: :arrow_up:

+- [x] Fix missing trim($str) and an empty output of the JS Tree Smarty var via template, while the empty(array) was not true.
+Sets the sidebar plugin to v.1.26
 - [x] Fix icon-info image notifier not displayed embedded, when sidebar plugin is not installed
 - [x] Update jquery.simplePagination.js
 - [x] Removed icon font usage and added SVG sprites with 2.0 instead